The Support You Need.

 What to Do After a Pedestrian Accident

 After an impact, a victim will likely feel overwhelmed and possibly in a lot of pain.
 Of course, see to your safety first.
-If you ended up in a spot that puts you in danger of getting hit again, try to get somewhere safe.
+If you end up in a spot that puts you in danger of getting hit again, try to get somewhere safe.
 Call 911.

 • Give a full report to dispatchers and police.